 I’m not Jesus, you can’t run away!

-Taylor – and all those victims – know who Jesus is.
-In fact, they’ve learned about Jesus from their rapists.
+Taylor, and all those victims, learned about Jesus from their rapists.
+They know him well.
 And the sin of those shepherds is what, tragically, becomes the stumbling block for faith and forgiveness:

 I thought you were a good man